 Resistant or tolerant to: CW: common wilt, DM: downy mildew, F: Fusarium wilt, PEV: pea enation virus, PLR: pea leaf roll virus, PM: powdery mildew

-Most research suggests that 20 to 30 lb of nitrogen per acre should be available at planting time, but that higher levels are not helpful.
-Peas can fix anywhere from 50 to 300 lbs. of nitrogen per acre, depending on plant density and availability of the appropriate species of Rhizobium bacteria.
+Most research suggests that 20-30 lb of nitrogen per acre should be available at planting time, but that higher levels are not helpful.
+Peas can fix anywhere from 50-300 lbs. of nitrogen per acre, depending on plant density and availability of the appropriate species of Rhizobium bacteria.
 These bacteria, if present, live in root nodules of legumes, including peas, and convert atmospheric nitrogen into forms available to plants (nitrogen fixation).
 Nitrogen obtained in this manner is used more effectively than applied nitrogen.
 Therefore, plant vigor and production may be higher when the seed is inoculated with the appropriate species of Rhizobium bacterium.
 Inoculant can be purchased from most seed companies and should be listed in their catalogs.
 It is usually applied by mixing it with the seed at planting time.
 Pea inoculants are the same as those for vetches and lentils.
 Those used for alfalfa, beans or clovers will not work with peas.
 If peas or vetch have recently been grown in the field, inoculation may not be necessary.
 Note that many seed treatments may be toxic to the bacteria.

 Nitrogen fixing can be slow in a cool, wet spring, so there may not be adequate nitrogen for high yields through nitrogen fixing alone.
 In this case, additional nitrogen may help to increase yields.
 However, applying excess nitrogen may reduce bacterial nitrogen fixation.
 If Rhizobium is not present, if leaching has occurred, or for early peas, sidedressing with an additional 25 lbs of nitrogen per acre may be beneficial.